-From time to time students with identified Special Educational Needs (SEN) or who exhibit particular concerns are provided with an Individual Education Plan (IEP).
+Students with identified Special Educational Needs and Disabilities (SEND), or those who exhibit particular concerns, may have an Individual Education Plan (IEP).
 An IEP is designed to highlight an individual student's specific needs and the educational strategy best suited to meeting them.
-An IEP is written as a collaborative document between class teachers, the SEN coordinator, other educational staff and parents.
+An IEP is written as a collaborative document between student, class teachers, the SEND coordinator, other educational staff and parents.
 An IEP may detail conduct and conduct management strategies that lie outside this general policy but have been agreed in advance as appropriate.
-Similarly, repeated conduct that cannot be managed using the steps outlined in this policy may be a trigger for a move to an IEP for an individual student.
-For further information see our SEN and Inclusion policy document.
+Similarly, repeated conduct that cannot be managed using the steps outlined in this policy may indicate the need for an IEP for an individual student.
+Please refer to our SEND and Inclusion policy document for more information.